Landmarks Capital

 4Culture recognizes that where a landmark is located, as well as its community context, can affect access to funding and other resources.
 To take a step toward balancing these disparities, 4Culture will award additional funding to projects that are in an Equity Investment area or that are centered on marginalized communities, especially communities disproportionately impacted by structural racism.

-Projects qualify as being in an Equity Investment area by meeting one or more of the following requirements.
-Your project does not need to meet one of these to qualify for funding; these only give certain projects priority for Equity Investment funds:
+Projects are eligible for Equity Investment funding by meeting one or more of the following requirements.
+Your project does not need to meet one of these to qualify for a grant; these only give certain projects priority for Equity Investment funds:

 Firefox users: you may find it easier to view the map using this link.